-Cyclists can handle a little bit of drizzling rain on their ride, but when it really starts pouring, it’s a huge safety hazard to keep going.
-Most often, they need to pull off and pray that there’s some shelter nearby.
-If not, they’re going to get soaked, and it’s going to be a cold, uncomfortable ride home.
+We all can handle a little bit of drizzling rain on our rides, but when it really starts pouring, it’s a huge safety hazard to keep going.
+Most often, we’ll need to pull off and pray that there’s some shelter nearby.
+If not, we’re going to get soaked, and it’s going to be a cold, uncomfortable ride home.

-It’s quite common for cyclists to get caught in the rain, but all of that can be avoided if you pull up a weather app and see what the forecast is showing.
-While there’s always a chance that rain, snow or even a tornado could appear out of nowhere, you have a higher chance of being prepared and not getting caught in the rain by simply checking the weather.
+It’s quite common to get caught in the rain, but all of that can be avoided if you pull up a weather app and see what the forecast is showing.
+While there’s always a chance that rain, snow, or even a tornado could appear out of nowhere, you have a higher chance of being prepared and not getting caught in the rain by simply checking the weather.